whyboris/utilitarianism.net/README.md

 The `/public` folder now contains all the static files.
 The `/dist` folder now has the zip of them all: upload to your webhost, unzip, and you are _done_ 🤩

-_note:_ March 2024 the script broke - currently you'll need to move the contents from `/public/en` into `/public` and create the _zip_ file yourself.

 For more details see [instructions/README.md](instructions/README.md#building)

 ## Languages